-The English Style Guide has been compiled by the Translation and Interpretation Division of the Secretariat-General of the Government of the Republic of Slovenia and draws on the Division's Official Guide to House Style (2019), the guide for translating Slovenian legislation into English (Priročnik za prevajanje slovenske zakonodaje), the English style guide for the website of the Slovenian Presidency of the Council of the European Union, and the European Commission's handbooks English Style Guide and How to write clearly.
+The English Style Guide has been compiled by the Translation and Interpretation Division of the Secretariat-General of the Government of the Republic of Slovenia and draws on the Division's Official Guide to House Style (2019), the guide for translating Slovenian legislation into English (Priročnik za prevajanje slovenske zakonodaje), the English style guide for the website of the Slovenian Presidency of the Council of the European Union, the European Commission's handbooks English Style Guide and How to write clearly, and the guide on Slovenian geographical names in English by S. Klinar (Slovenska zemljepisna imena v angleških besedilih, Didakta, 1994).